 Unlike the Manx Cat, the Cymric requires a lot of grooming because of how much hair it has.
 The fur must be groomed daily to keep their coat in good condition.

 The American Bobtail has an interesting history.
-The first American Bobtail was a tabby male named Yodie which was dropped off at a motel in Arizona by a child.
+The first American Bobtail was a tabby male named Yodie who was dropped off at a motel in Arizona by a child.
 Yodie quickly stood out because of its remarkably short tail and feral appearance.
 Because of this, it was first assumed that Yodie was a mixture of a domestic cat and a bobcat.
-And while it’s possible for wild bobcats to breed with domestic cats, their offspring is almost always sterile.
+And while it’s indeed possible for wild bobcats to breed with domestic cats, their offspring is almost always sterile.

 Interestingly enough, Yodie managed to reproduce with a Siamese, making it almost certain that Yodie was not a mixture of a domestic cat and a bobcat, but that his unique appearance was instead a result of a spontaneous mutation.
 Half of the kittens in Yodie’s litter inherited the short tail from their father, which suggests that the gene responsible for Yodie’s short tail was dominant.
 After this, the breed was given the name “American Bobtail”.